 From the above it can be understood that income tax act, is not providing any favor to the amalgamated company.
-In other words, whatever concessions or deductions would have been available to the amalgamating company are provided to the amalgamated company.
+In other words, whatever concessions or deductions would have been available to the amalgamating company (ies) are provided to the amalgamated company.
 Put in simple, the idea of providing tax concessions or deductions is not put any disadvantage to the amalgamated company due to the amalgamation.

 II.
-Tax Concessions to Amalgamating Company
+Tax Concessions to Amalgamating Company(ies)

-According to section 47 (vi), where there is transfer of any capital asset from amalgamating company to any Indian amalgamated company, such transfer will not be considered as transfer of capital assets for the purpose of capital gains.
+No Capital Gains Tax According to section 47 (vi), where there is transfer of any capital asset from amalgamating company (ies) to any Indian amalgamated company, such transfer will not be considered as transfer of capital assets for the purpose of capital gains.

 III.
-Tax Concessions to the Shareholders of an Amalgamating Company
+Tax Concessions to the Shareholders of an Amalgamating Company (ies)

-According to section 47 (vii), where a shareholder of an Indian amalgamating company transfers its shares, such transaction is not treated as transaction and there is no attraction of capital gains tax, provided the transfer of shares is made in consideration of the allotment of any share to him/her or shares in the amalgamated company.
+According to section 47 (vii), where a shareholder of an Indian amalgamating company(ies) transfers his/her shares, such transaction is not treated as transaction and there is no attraction of capital gains tax, provided the transfer of shares is made in consideration of the allotment of any share to him/her or shares in the amalgamated company.